wjabbour/guardian-web-client/common/configs/README.md

 gpc81.com/stivers -> stivers landing page
 ```

-To make your website accessible from gpc81, you will need to set two properties on that website's config in `{project_root}/client/src/configs`.

-1. `route_prefix` - this should be a string, prefixed with a forward slash.
-For example, `/test`, `/cannon`, `/my-new-site`.
-Two configs must not share the same value for `route_prefix`.
 2. `password` - this is the password that the user must enter on gpc81 to be navigated to this website.
 Two configs must not share the same value for `password`.

 ## Local Development